 - Keep whichever is lower

-The system shows you the impact in real time.
-Use it — but verify it yourself rather than accepting the pop-up message without checking.
+Use the simulation — but verify it yourself rather than accepting the pop-up without checking.

-If you opt for the progressive scale, an additional benefit appears the following year.
+If you opt for the sliding scale, an additional benefit appears the following year.

-6.8% of the CSG you pay this year becomes deductible from your taxable income next year.
-This deduction is only available on the progressive scale — it is not available if you use the PFU.
+6.8% of the social charges you pay this year becomes deductible from your taxable income next year.
+This is only available on the sliding scale — not available with the flat rate.

 Who Should Almost Never Tick 2OP

-Anyone in the 30%, 41%, or 45% tax brackets should almost always stay with the PFU.
+Anyone in the 30%, 41%, or 45% income tax bands should almost always stay with the flat rate.

-The PFU caps the income tax portion of your investment charge at 12.8%.
-Once your general income pushes you into the 30% bracket — taxable income over €29,579 per part in 2026 — the progressive scale charges more than twice the income tax rate on your investment income.
-The PFU wins clearly.
+The flat rate caps the income tax portion at 12.8%.
+Once your income pushes you into the 30% band — taxable income over €29,579 per share in 2026 — the sliding scale charges more than twice the income tax rate.
+The flat rate wins clearly.

-The only exception worth investigating is if you have dividends with the 40% allowance and your income is at the lower end of the 30% bracket — but this requires running the actual numbers, not a rule of thumb.
+The only exception worth investigating: dividends with the 40% allowance at the lower end of the 30% band.
+But this requires running actual numbers, not a rule of thumb.

 Quick Decision Guide